 Changing a tire can be dangerous.
 The vehicle can slip off the jack and roll over or fall causing injury or death.
 Find a level place to change the tire.
+Do not attempt to change a tire on unlevel, off-road terrain.
 To help prevent the vehicle from moving:

-- 1. Set the parking brake firmly. - 2.
-Shift the vehicle to P (Park). - For vehicles with four-wheel drive with an N (Neutral) transfer case position, be sure the transfer case is in a drive gear - not in N (Neutral). - 4.
+- 1. Set the parking brake. - 2.
+Shift the vehicle to P (Park). - For vehicles with four-wheel drive with an N (Neutral) transfer case position, be sure the transfer case is in a drive gear not in N (Neutral). - 4.
 Turn off the engine and do not restart while the vehicle is raised. - 5.
-Do not allow passengers to remain in the vehicle. - 6.
-Place wheel blocks, if equipped, on both sides of the tire at the opposite corner of the tire being changed.
+Do not allow passengers to remain in the vehicle. - Place wheel blocks, if equipped, on both sides of the tire at the opposite corner of the tire being changed.